sysrich/rootco.de-web/_posts/2020-12-09-microos-pi-network-monitor.md

 * A nice fanless Zotac x86-64 NUC running at home as my [Nextcloud](https://nextcloud.com) and ssh-based backup server/NAS
 * A VM on [Hetzner Cloud](https://www.hetzner.com/cloud) running this blog, my [saltstack master](https://saltstack.com) and a few other public facing services. *(Kudos to Hetzner for adding the openSUSE MicroOS ISO to the list of Cloud ISOs so I could do a custom installation)*
-* A VM on [Linode](https://www.linode.com) for running a US-based proxy for some of my friends who otherwise might have too-high latency accessing services on Hetzner host. *(Kudos to Linode for consistantly supporting openSUSE Leap releases on the day of release and providing ways of doing custom installs of any OS)*
+* A VM on [Linode](https://www.linode.com) for running a US-based proxy for some of my friends who otherwise might have too-high latency accessing services on the Hetzner host. *(Kudos to Linode for consistantly supporting openSUSE Leap releases on the day of release and providing ways of doing custom installs of any OS)*

 And so, with all these MicroOS boxes in my life, as reliable as they may be, I wanted to have a simple way of keeping an eye on whether or not the machines are up or not, possibly evolving to more interesting checks in the future.
 I wanted this to be able to monitor my machines even when my main laptop at home is off, and I wanted to not have to worry about updating the monitoring system at all.
 So an idea formed, **why not use MicroOS to monitor MicroOS?**